sebastianchristopher/Java8OCANotes/README.md

 ```
 #### array to List
 * this list will be of a fixed size - add or remove will throw UnsupportedOperationException
+* you can however change the elements within it, and call e.g. Collections.sort() on it
 ```java
 String[] stringArray = {"One", "Two"};
 List<String> stringList = Arrays.asList(stringArray);